ramstojh/kanchay/README.rst

     # You can also determine rotational periods using GP (thanks to the exoplanet code)
     kan.rotation_calc(x[0][2000:8500], y[0][2000:8500], yerr[0][2000:8500], gp='yes')

+    #For more details please see the kanchay's tutorial

 Contributing
 ------------